 Welcome to my skincare and beauty resources page, where you can see a list of all my favorite beauty and skincare products, and what’s currently in my skincare rotation (including a mini review on each product and whether I recommend it or not).
 This page is updated frequently, as I like to try different products, so check back every once in a while to see what I’ve got on my skin!

-Normal/Dry.
+Combination: Oily T, Normal/Dry Cheeks.
 Before moving to the desert (and getting older!
-GASP!), I was a Combination Skin type.
+GASP!), I was a true combination skin type.
 Every now and again, especially during the Summer, I can go between Normal and Combination.

 At this point in my life, it’s all about sun protection and line prevention.
 I want my skin to be healthy from the inside out – oh, and keeping my face from falling would be great, too!